-I put the completed test in the mailbox, and waited a few days for the result to arrive in my inbox.
+I put the completed at-home allergy test in the mailbox, and waited a few days for the result to arrive in my inbox.

 Everlywell sent me a text when my sample arrived at the lab, and then sent me an email (along with a follow up phone call reminder) when my test results were ready for viewing.